 Construction and testing

-An actual-size PCB pattern of the LPG leakage detector is shown in Fig. 3 and its component layout in Fig. 4.
+An PCB pattern of the LPG leakage detector is shown in Fig. 3 and its component layout in Fig. 4.

 Download PCB and component layout PDFs: click here

 After assembling the circuit on a PCB, enclose it in a box with an opening for the gas to enter.
 Place the unit near the LPG cylinder or gas stove, within a distance of one metre.
 Vary preset VR1 to adjust sensitivity of the sensor.

 Verify the voltages are as per test points table before using the circuit.
 Now, spray the gas from the bottle (as shown on the left side of author’s prototype) towards MQ-6 gas sensor and measure voltage at TP3; it should be high.